SamanthaGitHub/C-Sharp-Code-Summary/README.md

 ## Skills Aquired
 ### <b>MVC</b>
 This project was one my first larger MVC applications.
-Being able to understand how this framework is built and connecting 'under the hood' is vital to a functioning finished product.
-The MVC framework aided me in many ways, one of which being the seperation of conerns.
-When adding in features or designing pages, I was able to focus on a few specific areas of my code, allowing the framework to do the rest.
+The capabilities of the MVC structure coupled with that of the .NET Framework and EF is incredible.
+The MVC framework aided me repeatedly, especially in regards to the seperation of conerns.
+When adding in features or styling pages, I was able to focus on a few specific areas of my code, allowing the framework to do the rest.

 ### <b>Version Control</b>
 Git Version control was used extensively, as all team members worked off of cloned local versions of the same remote repository.
 I created branches for each of my stories and pushed them to the project manager.
 When merge conflicts arose, we were able to see exactly where the conflicts were and address them.
-I also found Git to be a great tool for debugging, as I was able to commit my branch for my project manager to then see and help me figure out problems.
+I also found Git to be a great tool for troubleshooting, as I was able to commit my branch for my project manager to then see and help me figure out problems.

 ### <b>Troubleshooting</b>
-When running into roadblocks, I frequently searched online for answers.
+When running into roadblocks, I frequently researched online for answers.
 By using various search terms and looking at different search results, I became more adept at finding exactly what I was after.
-I also learned how useful looking at a variety of answers to a problem is, as I could cherry-pick different aspects I wanted to implement into my code.
+I also learned how useful looking at a variety of answers to a problem is, as I could cherry-pick different aspects of various answers that I could then implement into my code.
 Using Chrome Developer Tools allowed me to see exactly what my application was doing in the browser, which files were being used, and even some possible errors.
 Communicating with my project manager was also a great resource I had available, and was able to see how different ideas came together to reach a common goal.